python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_print_and_inputs.md

 - Ask if you have any questions.
 </details>

+This material coincides with material from python slideshow B (slides 1-11, 69).

 ### Background info

 Before we get to the rest of the exercises, here's a little info about what we're doing.
 This quoted from https://learn.arcade.academy/en/latest/chapters/04_print_statement/print_statement.html .